polyphene/docs.holium.org/docs/command-reference/module/rm.md

 ## Description

-Command used to remove a given module from a holium project.
-If the module was used in a connector an error will be raised when trying to run it.
+Command used to remove a given module from a Holium project.

 ## Usage